Electronics-Pro/hacking_electronics_shop/README.md

            or add python as a trusted user: https://myaccount.google.com/apppasswords).
 5. mysqlpa: add in your mysql password(considering user is "root").

+Install modules using "pip install -r req.txt" with the req.txt file provided.
 Finally add the images folder where your python files are located.